Project & Product Management

 Agile Project Management

-For example, look at story 4.7.1, “Integrated call log and voicemail” (part of “1x MOBILE PHONE”) in the schedule above.
-The design requirements for 4.7.1, however, weren’t needed until Iteration (i.e. “sprint”) 5.
-But, from a design perspective, my team needed to work on 4.7.1 in parallel with call log stories needed for Iteration 3.
+For example, look at story 4.7.1, “Integrated call log and voicemail” above.
+Note the gray arrow extending off to the right—Development planned to start work on 4.7.1 in iteration (i.e. “sprint”) 5.
+From a design perspective, however, my team needed to work on 4.7.1 in conjunction with call log stories needed for Iteration 3.

 Product Management

-I was a product manager early in my career, a time when PMs typically had a broader remit than PMs have today.
-Of course, as a PM for both operating system APIs and consumer applications, I wrote actionable product requirements in response to user, business, and competitive needs.
+I have been a product manager for operating systems features as well as for consumer applications.
+Back then, PMs typically had broader responsibilities for product launch and marketing.
+This meant I wrote technical requirements in response to user, business, and competitive needs.
 But I was also responsible for designing and managing outbound marketing campaigns, working with PR, communicating with press and analysts, and establishing third-party developer relationships.

-In my role as Apple Mac OS product manager for printing, type, and graphics I was taught Apple product management principles.
+I was taught Apple product management principles in my role as Apple Mac OS product manager for printing, type, and graphics.
 This included a week of professional presentation and spokesperson training with an emphasis on communicating with press and analysts.
 These are skills I have relied on throughout my career.

 After Apple, I was the Caere OmniPage Pro (OCR) application product manager solely responsible for product requirements, marketing materials, localization, CES presentations, and the Mac OS product launch.